-Thankfully I have only recommendations and no passport-specific horror stories to share.
+Thankfully I only have recommendations and no passport-specific horror stories to share.

 - Research passport and visa requirements.

 - Make a color copy of your passport’s photo ID page.
 Store a digital copy in your email and on your phone or laptop.
-Bring a printed copy with you and store it in a different place than your physical passport.
+Bring a printed copy with you and store it in a different location than your physical passport.
 If your passport is lost or stolen, alternate copies are vital.

 - If you lose your passport, report it to the nearest embassy or consulate.